Form Scripts

 The example above will create a form with an instructions box then two sections.

 The first section has three fields visible initially; the fourth field (vProduct) will not be shown initially because its show calculation (`vMyCheckbox`) will evaluate false until that checkbox is ticked.
-Note that the first field, KnownFieldName, is an existing field name of the record to which the form relates (assuming that this form is on a Step, not a HomePage Item).
+Note that the first field, KnownFieldName, is an existing field name of the record to which the form relates (assuming that this form is on a Step, not a User Action).
 When using an existing field, it is not necessary to include the extra details of type, title etc., as PYXI already knows these and will use them to display the field.

 The second section has three fields but starts hidden from view because of the same show calculation as just discussed.
 The second section has an additional comments box before the fields.